 To Me: It’s Never the Case of Be-All-And-End-All

-If I were to pick one smartphone to have more reliable and unified experience, I wouldn't hesitate to go with iPhone.
+If I were to pick one smartphone to have a more reliable and unified experience, I wouldn’t hesitate to go with iPhone.
 But if there is an instant demand to capture magnificent shots that would set social media on a blitzkrieg, I would love to pick out a premium Android device like Pixel XL.
-That's for sure!
+That’s for sure!